The ever-changing ‘Booty Buster’ class gives a 5 a.m. troupe of women an opportunity

-Hillsboro Street was quiet on a recent Saturday morning as most of Pittsboro appeared happy to give the leftover snowbanks and icy slush from a heavy snowfall one more day to melt away.
-But just inside the redbrick front of Ladies’ Fitness Center of Pittsboro, the music was loud and Kelly Bolejack, in a pink tank top and black leggings, was louder.
+On a Saturday morning, just inside the red brick front of Ladies’ Fitness Center of Pittsboro, the music was loud and Kelly Bolejack, in a pink tank top and black leggings, was louder.
 While House of Pain suggested she “jump around,” Kelly instead was jackhammering her knees into the air like a sprinter and yelling into her headset at the dozen or so women behind her: “Come on, faster!”
-She then launched herself into a set of springy burpees, an exercise in which she flung her body to the ground then launched back to her feet with arms high overhead, then straight back to the ground, over and over.
+She then launched herself into a set of burpees, an exercise in which she flung her body to the ground and then launched back to her feet with arms high overhead, then straight back to the ground, over and over.

 Behind Kelly, several women matched her pace or nearly did.
 Others fell a step or two behind, and a few were barely off the floor once by the time Kelly had rebounded three times.

 No matter.
 They all knew what they were getting into.
 Kelly did not name her class “Booty Buster” because it was easy.